hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

 2. Under the "APIs & Auth" section, click "Credentials."

 3. Create a new OAuth client ID and select "Service account" as the type of account.
-Once created, a JSON file should be downloaded.
+Once created, and after a P12 key is downloaded, a JSON file should be downloaded.
 This is your _account file_.